Hotel Ancillary Revenue in 2026: 12 Upsells

 Late checkout overbooked into housekeeping.
 A 16:00 late checkout sold to a guest in a room that arrives at 15:00 means a guest standing in the lobby.
 Always check the next arrival on the room before confirming late checkout.
 Modern guest portals auto-check; manual systems often skip it.

 F&B orders without kitchen integration.
 An order placed by a guest at 22:30 that prints on a paper ticket at the front desk and is then walked to the kitchen is fragile.
-Direct integration to a KDS (Kitchen Display System) cuts errors by 80% and reduces order-to-delivery time by 12-25 minutes.
+Direct integration to a KDS (Kitchen Display System) keeps the order digital, reduces handoff errors, and makes ticket age visible during peak.

 Spa or tour bookings without availability sync.
 A spa booking sold via portal at 14:00 for a 15:00 treatment when the spa is fully booked produces a refund and a complaint.
 Real-time availability sync is essential.